-The career is more suitable for the male gender.
+A career as a forester is more suitable for the male gender.
 There are not any gender biases.
 The women having such technical skills and physical fitness to work in the woodlands of the forest are also preferred.

 Any special needs

-The career is not suitable for candidates with special needs.
+A career as a forester is not suitable for candidates with special needs.
 The career requires traveling in the woodlands which are natural habitats of wild creatures such as insects and animals.